 Hilary Dopfel, coalition coordinator, states, “If we can get all the health-related groups in the county connecting, we can reduce duplication and be very purposeful in our efforts to increase the fitness level of our residents.”

 That is what the Healthy Harvey Coalition is also wishing to achieve: an open communication line to keep information flowing about the projects and goals of the health-minded groups.
 This open communication will lead to larger change with policies and programs focusing on healthier choices and options for Harvey County residents.

 Harvey County already has examples of healthy living.
 The ReNewton Bicycle group has cooperated with the Harvey County Commission to post signs reminding motorists to give room on the road for bicyclists.
 Several businesses, including Excel Industries, First Bank of Newton, and Kansas Christian Home, all participated in the WorkWell KS training and implemented wellness programs for their employees.
 There are healthy food options for renters of the Meridian Center.
 Some of the breast-feeding rooms are now located for employees at Hesston schools, Sedgwick schools and Midland Bank.

 "All of this shows Harvey County’s progressiveness to build a healthier community," a news release stated.
 "To keep thriving and increase our county health rankings, the Healthy Harvey Coalition needs support from community members."

-Page 2 of 2 - To find out more about the coalition, contact Dopfel at the Harvey County Health Department, 283-1637.
+To find out more about the coalition, contact Dopfel at the Harvey County Health Department, 283-1637.